Last Updated: May 18, 2026

 What are the generic drug sources for cabotegravir; rilpivirine and what is the scope of freedom to operate?

 Cabotegravir; rilpivirine is the generic ingredient in one branded drug marketed by Viiv Hlthcare and is included in one NDA.
-There are nine patents protecting this compound.
+There are eight patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 One supplier is listed for this compound.